james-gulland/james-gulland/README.md

 ### Hello there! 👋

-I'm James, a full-stack junior developer with a background in product management.
+I'm James, a full-stack web developer with a background in product management.

 <!--
 **james-gulland/james-gulland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.